- Module Code:

 - Year 1

-On successful completion of the course, students should be able to state and explain:
+On successful completion of the module, students should be able to state and explain:

 - the general principles of criminal liability under English criminal law;